cnsaeman/Celsius3/readme.md

+## Note

+Celsius 3 will shortly be superseded by Celsius 4 based on sqlite.

+## Running Celsius

 To run Celsius, you just need the file Celsius.zip.
 Please unpack it in a folder.

 To start celsius, type java -jar Celsius.jar in the installation directory.